quantum-tinkerer/MeanFi/README.md

 }
 ```

-The default SCF method is `EnergyDIIS()` for normal zero-temperature simplex
-calculations.
-Finite-temperature and BdG workflows use bounded Anderson mixing.
 See `examples/api_walkthrough.py` for model-based densities,
 reference subtraction, restarts, observables, BdG and sparse calculations.
 Fourier helpers use explicit grid shapes, for example `tb_to_kgrid(h, (32, 64))`;